 Avast has a simple pricing structure, offering a free basic antivirus and then Avast Premium Security for one or 10 devices.
 In the US, Avast launched a new product called Avast Omni.
 This product is designed as a total solution that protects all IoT devices.

-At the time of writing, I was offered a very generous 62 percent discount for the first year’s subscription with Norton directly on their antivirus website.
-Avast, on the other hand, offered me no discount on their website for the first year, but cheaper prices were available if you commit and are willing to sign up for the two- and three-year subscriptions.
+At the time of writing, I was offered a very generous 52 percent discount for the first year’s subscription with Norton directly on their antivirus website.
+Avast, on the other hand, offered me no discount on their website for the first year, but cheaper prices are available if you sign up for the two- and three-year subscriptions.

 Norton offers a 60-day money-back guarantee allowing you to try out the product and make sure it works for you.
 Avast offers a 30-day money-back guarantee so you will need to purchase the product and request a refund if you’re not happy with it.

 I have used both the money-back guarantee from Norton and the 30-day offer from Avast, and can confirm that my subscription fee was refunded in full with no problems.

 Effectiveness against malware

 I wanted to establish which antivirus would do the best job at protecting my PC against malware, so I ran some tests to see how each program performed.

 The first test I performed checked for malware threats in real-time, instead of waiting until a scheduled scan time to check the PC files.

 I also ran a second malware test where I downloaded harmless sample malware files from EICAR (the European Institute for Computer Antivirus Research) which simulate malware attacks and allow us to see how antiviruses respond to different types of threats coming from different vectors.
 I turned off real-time detection and ran a full system scan and a quick scan to see how well the malware was detected and quarantined.